ngminhtrung/d3-selection/README.md

     .attr("height", 460);
 ```

-Selections are immutable.
+Selections là immutable.
 All selection methods that affect which elements are selected (or their order) return a new selection rather than modifying the current selection.
 However, note that elements are necessarily mutable, as selections drive transformations of the document!

 ## Installing